ZhangzrJerry/zhangzrjerry.github.io/src/about/index.md

   <img class="home-cover" src="/icon-round.jpg" width="30%" style="margin-bottom:25px;">
 </p>

 Hi!
-I am Zirui Zhang from HKUST (Hong Kong University of Science and Technology).
-I am currently working in Cheng Kar-Shun Robotics Institute.
-I am also an alumni in FRC (FIRST Robotics Competition).
+I am Zirui Zhang from the Hong Kong University of Science and Technology (HKUST).
+I work at the Cheng Kar-Shun Robotics Institute and am also an alumnus of the FIRST Robotics Competition (FRC).

 ## :mortar_board: Education